jaytimm/google-ngrams-and-r/README.md

 ### 4 Frequency & PPMI

-With historical TFMs in tow, we have two remaining issues:

--   Second, our matrices are quite large, and include terms/features that are super infrequent.
+At this point, our historical TFMs are quite large, and include terms/features that are super infrequent.
+Here, we extract historical frequencies from matrix diagonals to enable frequency-based filtering of matrix composition.

-To address the second issue, we limit terms & features to only those that occur within a given frequency range.
-Below, we extract form frequencies from each quarter-century TFM via matrix diagonals.

 ``` r
 freqs_by_gen <- lapply(1:8, function (x)